fvaquero/flutter_appodeal/README.md

 # flutter_appodeal

-A Flutter plugin for Appodel SDK
+A Flutter plugin for iOS and Android to use Appodel SDK in your apps

 ## Getting Started